 The landladies, Lucky wrote, took no guff, while any real bother was avoided by their diplomacy, “a bit of the verbal”.
 It was hard work to be sure – running any good pub is – but the ladies obtained commensurate rewards for their dedication.

 They ran the pub for at least nine years, but the trail ran cold for me after Lutsky’s second article.
 I offer the story as annother example, with a twist, of Anglo-Canadian cooperation in the service of the great institution, the English pub.
 Certainly if either woman is still living her memories would be of great interest.

-The Carpenter’s Arms is now far removed from the raffish Kray years, and goes from strength to strength at the same location on Cheshire Street, see the website, here.
+The Carpenter’s Arms is now far removed from the Kray era.
+It goes from strength to strength at the same location on Cheshire Street, see the website, here.
 A stylish food and drinks menu is offered in a setting both contemporary and traditional.